mediasp/hold/README.md

 ### Property mappers

-Persistence::Sequel::IdentitySetRepository is designed to be quite extensible in the way it maps different properties of the objects it persists.
-The property mapper used in the example above is Persistence::Sequel::PropertyMapper::Column (`map_column :foo` is just shorthand for `map_property :foo, Persistence::Sequel::PropertyMapper::Column`), but there are various other property mappers available as we'll see, and it's possible to write your own too.
+Hold::Sequel::IdentitySetRepository is designed to be quite extensible in the way it maps different properties of the objects it persists.
+The property mapper used in the example above is Hold::Sequel::PropertyMapper::Column (`map_column :foo` is just shorthand for `map_property :foo, Hold::Sequel::PropertyMapper::Column`), but there are various other property mappers available as we'll see, and it's possible to write your own too.

 To summarize the mechanics of it: a repository has a PropertyMapper instance for each property it maps, this is a single static instance which doesn't have any mutable state.
 The repository calls upon the property mapper at various points during CRUD operations, passing it the relevant model instance.
 This allows you to hook into the repository internals at various stages in order to implement different behaviours for how a property is CRUDed.